holgerlembke/ESPFMfGK/README.md

 Deviceindex follows the order of ESPFMfGK::AddFS calls, 0...n-1.

+Above screenshot shows an example: FFat is device 0, SD-Card is device 1.
+To move a file from FFAT to SD-Card simply click on (R)ename and add a 1: at the start of the filename.

 ### Edit

 Lets edit a file!
 Works well for everything that is editable.